 Monopoly Token Madness

-In 2017 a special version of Monopoly named Token Madness was released.
+In 2017 a special version of Monopoly named Token Madnesss was released.
 The key difference was that it included 16 tokens in total, with 8 classic pewter pieces and 8 modern gold ones.

 The classics included the dog, the thimble, the classic car, the cat, the battleship, the top hat, the wheelbarrow, and the boot.